allquantor/sc-frontend-challenge/README.md

   1. Customer count.
   2. Average Age.
-  3. Standard derivation of the amount they owe the company.
+  3. [Standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) of the amount they owe the company.
   4. Google Maps with the locations of contacts.

 * **Contact** section should render a view with 10 customers pro page and you are able to paginate trough the data.